fabrusso/fabrusso/README.md

 ### Hi there 👋

+I work mainly with private repositories, sorry you can't find much of me on this page.

 - 🔭 I’m currently working with Matchplat (super cool people)
 - 🌱 I’m currently learning stuff that I will never learn for real 😅
 - 💬 Ask me about JS, Web, Books